How to Pop a Pimple

 Pop only pimples with a white or yellow center that are ready to be popped.
 Use a gentle touch and don't overdo it.

 Common advice is to let your body heal a pimple on its own without popping.
 However, in the real world, it's not great for your social life to go around with a bulging white zit for the world to see.
 Plus, when done properly, popping a pimple can be beneficial to the healing process.
-Reserve this technique only for pimples that are ready to be popped—all the way at the surface and white/yellow.
+Reserve this technique only for pimples that are ready to be popped - you can tell it is ready when it has an obvious white or yellow center.
 After a shower is best, when the skin is supple, but popping can be successfully performed with dry skin as well.

-- Disinfect a needle with rubbing alcohol.
-A basic sharp sewing needle is a good choice because sewing needles are strong and sharp.
+1. Disinfect a needle with rubbing alcohol.
+A basic sewing needle is a good choice because sewing needles are strong and sharp.

-It is very important to leave deep, painful lesions (cysts and nodules) untouched.
+Do Not Pop Cystic Lesions: It is very important to leave large, deep, painful lesions (nodules and cysts) untouched.
 Do not attempt to pop them.
-Instead, a effective option for these types of lesions is to see a dermatologist who can administer a cortisone injection, which will bring down swelling and potentially reduce or eliminate scarring.
-Often dermatologists will accept a quick "emergency" appointment for such matters.
+Instead, make an appointment with your dermatologist for a cortisone shot injection, which will bring down swelling and potentially reduce or eliminate scarring.